Time: 30 minutes

 THREE: Measure out your polysorbate 80 and fragrance and also add it to your mixture.
 Polysorbate 80 will make sure that the shea butter will be dispersed into your bath water, rather than float on top of the water.

-FOUR: Mix everything with your hands to combine all the ingredients.
+FOUR: Spritz one or two squirts of water and start mixing everything with your hands to combine all the ingredients.
 I always wear gloves, even if I’m not mixing in any colour, because I find that my hands get really dry working with the raw mixture.
 Plus, if you’re wearing nail polish, the gloves will help protect your manicure!
+If you find the mixture isn’t holding well enough, spritz some more water, but be careful you don’t over-wet your bath bomb mixture.
+If it starts to fizz, you’ve definitely overdone it, and start adding baking soda and citric acid in a 2:1 ratio, until it stops fizzing.

 FIVE: If you haven’t done so already, prepare your bath bomb molds.
 In one half mold, add a few rose petals to the centre of the mold and scoop the bath bomb mixture on top of them.
 Press the mixture into the mold to compact it.
 Next, fill the other half mold, but without adding any rose petals, and slightly overfill to help the two halves stick together.